Inem-Udoituen/Capstone_1/README.md

 -------
 # Analysis:

 The analysis was done based on the given questions.
-Some of the questions and the accompanying analysis are shown below
+The questions and the accompanying analysis are shown below

 ----
 # Question 1: